parandandrd/chromium-wv/README.md

 The chromium-wv container is a vanilla install of Raspberry Pi OS with the Widevine DRM package installed, slimmed via Docker-Slim.
 No further modifications have been made to the included image.

 Instructions on how to build your own container will be forthcoming.

+Background

+By default, Chromium does not support Widevine DRM, which is used by Netflix, Hulu, Amazon Video, etc. to encrypt their content.
+It is possible to extract the WidevineCdm libraries from a ChromeOS image, and install them so that Chromium recognizes them and becomes capable of viewing DRM-protected content.

+HOWEVER...

+The libraries only exist in 32-bit form, which means this particular hack won't work on 64-bit systems.
+Hence, a docker container that will run an instanced 32-bit Chromium with the necessary libraries configured.